 Also, during Dashain or the Mohni festival, there is a tradition of displaying a water clock in this Wane Layaku.
 Wane layaku, on the other hand literally means the eastern palace area.
 Here, wane means the east and layaku means palace or an important office area in the Nepal Bhasa.
 So, it actually makes sense, the naming of this place.

 The complex, till today consists of the Wane Layaku itself (the Devagriha).
 It is made in the traditional Newa Agam Architectural style with the beautiful windows of the Malla era.
 The struts of this Devagriha are also carved with the beautiful figures of different deities.

 It is said that there is a statue of Tulaja Bhawani in this Devagriha.
 With that, there is a Jaladroni (water tank) made in N.S.
 770 and a plant, actually a tree in this complex.

 Many of you might have this thought that why even a tree is mentioned in this post.
 Yes, this tree is mentioned over here because it witnessed a large history and beheld a belief.
 It is said that the tree is as old as the Agam Chhen itself and it never needed any care to grow this large.

 Moreover, there is one more tenet about this complex.
-Believe it or not, but the rumours say that in this complex, no grass has ever grown till today.
+Believe it or not, the rumours say that in this complex, no grass has ever grown till today.
 However, the roof seems exception in this case.